 – Physical activity and stress management

-The aim of the programme is to help both men and women who have metastatic cancer reach an improved quality of life by providing speciliased supports and connecting them with both experts in their local community and with other people affected by similar circumstances who they may be able to relate to on a peer-to-peer level.
+The aim of the programme is to help those who have metastatic cancer reach an improved quality of life by providing specialised supports and connecting them with both experts and with other people affected by similar circumstances who they may be able to relate to on a peer-to-peer level.
 It is hoped that through the course, participants will be able to look ahead and plan for the future.

 All courses and seminars are free to attend but places are limited and registration is essential.
-If you would like to apply for an upcoming course or seminar, please contact Angela Egan, the Marie Keating Foundation, on 01 628 3726 or email firstname.lastname@example.org.
-Please indicate which course/seminar you are applying for.
+If you would like to apply for an upcoming course or seminar, please contact us on 01 628 3726 or email [email protected].
+Or sign up by clicking on a link below to one of our upcoming meetings.